 The last couple days my sons were with their father and the house was quiet.
 I found myself repeatedly walking in and out of their bedrooms, just to feel close to them.

 There were underwear, socks, shoes, Lego figures, Webkinz, jeans, shin guards, and sheet music strewn about their bedroom floors.
 Clean and folded laundry, yet to be put away the previous week, was gathering dust.
-I found pistachio shells, empty juice box cartons, and Popsicle sticks under one bed.
-Under another, I found a crumpled blue sport coat, two overdue library books and my missing phone charger.
+I found pistachio shells, an empty juice box carton, and Popsicle sticks under one bed.
+Under another, I discovered a crumpled blue sport coat, two overdue library books and my missing phone charger.

-In the bathroom they share, the floor was covered with socks, underwear and towels, despite the massive hamper less than an arm’s length away.
-Gobs of toothpaste streaked the countertop.
-Dixie cups arranged in a pyramid on the floor in front of the toilet, and the dental floss wrapped intricately around the empty toilet paper holder clearly signaled they were in need of a magazine rack.
+In the bathroom, the floor was nearly covered.
+Underwear.
+One damp towel.
+A Hardy Boys mystery.
+A massive hamper sat less than an arm’s length away.
+Toothpaste streaked the countertop.
+Dixie cups arranged in a pyramid and dental floss wrapped intricately around the empty toilet paper holder were clear signs they needed a magazine rack.
 The spatters on the mirror made me smile.
 I knew they were a result of laughter as they brushed their teeth.

 No doubt it was a bit of a mess, but I loved it.
 I savored it.
 In that moment, I took pleasure being surrounded by the messiness of childhood humanity.
-I walked back into the room of my youngest child, just 8, crawled under his covers, bruised my butt on a light saber and closed my eyes.
+I walked back in the room of my youngest child, just 8, crawled under his covers, bruised my butt on a light saber and closed my eyes.
 I prayed for all the families in Newtown, CT, and humbly gave thanks for receiving the gift of more time on this earth to relish the disarray of being the mother of three boys.